 There’s a bar just off the lobby, with Rosa Blanca rum cocktails on tap, craft Balearic beers, an excellent selection of local wine and no fewer than 19 gins to work your way through.
 Be inspired by the art deco bar, with its octagonal mirrors, black and gold backdrop, and parquet counter.
 Make ours a Gin Rickey.

-Breakfast is served between 9am and 10.30am, but can be earlier on request.
+Breakfast is served between 8:30am and 10.30am, but can be earlier on request.
 The bar calls time at midnight.
+The restaurant is currently closed for winter.

 You’ll find Ten Mallorca in the island’s inland town of Sineu, slap-bang in the centre of the Balearic beauty.